 "The Lady made with Her head a sign of approval and Herself took into Her hands a Rosary which hung on Her right arm.
 When I attempted to begin the Rosary and tried to lift my hand to my forehead, my arm remained paralysed, and it was only after the Lady had signed Herself that I could do the same.
 The Lady left me to pray all alone; she passed the beads of her Rosary between Her fingers but she said nothing; only at the end of each decade did she say the Gloria with me.
 When the recitation of the Rosary was finished, the Lady returned to the interior of the rock and the golden coloured cloud disappeared with Her."

 Bernadette met ridicule when the word spread about the episode.
-At first forbidden to return to the grotto, her mother gave in 3 days later, and she received a second visit from the Lady at the nearby grotto of Massabieille on Sunday.
-She returned Thursday February 18 for a Third Apparition, and the Lady asked her if she would return daily for fifteen days.
+At first forbidden to return to the grotto, her mother gave in 3 days later, and she received a second visit from the Lady at the nearby grotto of Massabieille on Sunday February 14.
+She returned Thursday February 18 for a Third Apparition, and the Lady asked her if she would return daily for fifteen times at regular intervals.
 In all Bernadette received 18 visits from the Lady, from Thursday, February 11 to Friday July 16, 1858.

 It was during the Ninth Apparition on Thursday, February 25, 1858, that she was directed to "Drink from the fountain and bathe in it."
 This was puzzling, for there was no fountain there at Massabieille.
 But she began digging at a moist spot in the ground, and a small pool began to form.
 By the next day, the pool was overflowing, and water began to form a stream falling over the rocks.

 In spite of severe opposition from the Police Commissioner, the Procurateur, and a multitude of sceptics, Bernadette continued to attend the grotto.
 Fortunately she received support from Dr. Dozous, the prominent physician of Lourdes, as well as a Monsieur Estrade.